 Starting point: Combe Brune (Forest Road of Bouchier)

-Notwithstanding some modern climbers prefer the other harder full equipped-style routes running on Tenailles, the Eperon Renaud is a great serious and spectacular route on beautiful limestone, the classic one of Tenailles, running on an obvious and aesthetic spur; the climbing style is modern, but the route is classic, above all due to the distance between the protections.
+Most climbers prefer the other harder full equipped-style routes running on Tenailles, anyhow the Eperon Renaud is a great serious and spectacular route on beautiful limestone, the classic one of Tenailles, running on an obvious and aesthetic spur; the climbing style is modern, but the route is classic, above all due to the distance between the protections.
 The route, running on a very steep wall, is athletic and highly satisfactory.
 Climate sometimes may be fresh on the wall even in summer.

 Approach: From the Combe Brune a trail - at first very steep - runs on the orographical left side of the stream, then gets a pleasant valley with meadows and larchs and leads to the bottom of the spur.
 Skirt the first slabs of the spur towards right, then scramble up some easy rocks towards left, heading to a big pine.
 Starting point of the route.
 About 1 and a half hour from the parking.